Save up to 25%… Shop Our Birthday Sale Now!

 Location - Where is it grown?

-Myceliated grain, sold as a supplement, is almost entirely grown in the US.
+Myceliated grain, sold as mushroom supplements, is almost entirely grown in the US.
 This is because it is too expensive to grow mushrooms for supplements in North America.
-Products claiming “US Grown” are almost always myceliated grain and not mushroom.
+Products claiming “US Grown” are almost always mycelium products and not mushrooms.

 Pure mushroom extracts generally come from China.
-As of 2013, China grows over 85% of the world's mushrooms (5) and this has been steadily climbing.
+As of 2013, China has grown over 85% of the world's mushrooms [5], and this has been steadily climbing.

 Color - What does it look like?